-Information with respect to accounts receivable from those customers who comprised more than 10% of accounts receivable at March 31, 2019 and December 31, 2018 is as follows:
+At September 30, 2019, an account receivable, related to the Letter of Intent discussed in Note 3, comprised 28% total accounts receivable at that date.
+Information with respect to accounts receivable from those customers who comprised more than 10% of accounts receivable at December 31, 2018 is as follows:

-March 31, 2019 December 31, 2018

-Customer - 1 10% 17%

-Customer - 2 10% 12%
+Customer - 1 17% Customer - 2 12%

 Prior to granting credit, the Company performs credit evaluations of its customers' financial condition, and generally does not require collateral from its customers.
 The Company will provide an allowance for doubtful accounts when collections become doubtful.
-The allowance for doubtful accounts was \$38,000 at each of March 31, 2019 and December 31, 2018.
+The allowance for doubtful accounts was approximately \$45,000 and \$38,000 at September 30, 2019 and December 31, 2018, respectively.